lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

 .. admonition:: Editing Existing DWARF
   :class: warning

-  Currently, LIEF **does not** support modifying an **existing** DWARF file
+  LIEF does not currently support modifying an **existing** DWARF file.

-LIEF provides a comprehensive high-level API to create DWARF files programmatically.
-This works by using the |lief-dwarf-editor| interface that can be instantiated using
+LIEF provides a comprehensive high-level API for programmatically creating DWARF files.
+This works by using the |lief-dwarf-editor| interface, which can be instantiated using |lief-dwarf-editor-from_binary|:
-|lief-dwarf-editor-from_binary|:

 .. tabs::